pubkey/rxdb/docs/RxDocument.md

 ```

 ### deleted$
-Emits a boolean value, depending if the RxDocument is deleted or not.
+Emits a boolean value, depending on whether the RxDocument is deleted or not.

 ```js
 let lastState = null;